walmsles/event-dispatch/README.md

 ## What does this package provide
 This package provides a clean, de-coupled Publish/Subscribe interface for Dispatching custom defined Events.
 Events are completely customisable including data passed into the Events.
 Events are dispatched via PHP `call_user_func_array()` so to pass multiple parameters pass an array payload as an array().
 Event listeners can be anny PHP callable structure - Closure, Function, Class Method.
-Refer PHP documentation 'call_user_func_array'.
+Refer PHP documentation [call_user_func_array](http://php.net/manual/en/function.call-user-func-array.php).

 ## Usage